 Step 3—40 Hours of Practice Driving

-Now it’s time to put that learners permit to good use, and you are required to use it for six months before you can apply for your license.
+Now it’s time to put that learner’s permit to good use, and you must use it for six months before you can apply for your license.

 Before you can take a driving test, you’ll have to complete 40 hours of practice driving, and at least 10 of those will need to happen in “challenging conditions” like bad weather or after dark.